All Play Tickets and Membership

 If your family can’t afford to visit, you may qualify for discounted admission through the museum’s All Play program.

-Special Notice: Due to COVID-19 precautions, all visitors ( including new members) must reserve tickets in advance.
+All visitors (including new members) must reserve tickets in advance.

 Please do not enter the museum without a reservation.